onstructive/addresses/README.md

 ### Fork this repo

-Please fork this repository and make your fork repo private.
+Please fork this repository and **make your fork repo private**.
 By doing it that way your application and personal data remains private and only onstructive HR has knowlegde of it.

 ### Assignment 1 - Analyze the existing code 👓